 A thorough and fast cleanup will help avoid mold growth.
 If you wait too long and mold growth starts, cleanup costs will increase significantly.
 This is what you should be looking for:

 Mold grows quickly; that is why you need us in your house promptly.

-Micro Clean Restoration is certified and training in water damage restoration and mold remediation.
+Micro Clean Restoration is certified and training in water damage restoration, testing for mold and in mold remediation.